TERRA INFIRMA EXHIBITION, 4TH-26TH JUNE 2022, DUNBAR TOWNHOUSE GALLERY

 John Muir Fellowship artist Natalie Taylor has been creatively exploring the substance beneath all our feet.

 Natalie has been working with people from the Dunbar community to shed light on a substance most take for granted.
-Natalie has done research using microscopes at the ASCUS laboratory to study and photograph soil organisms from collected soil samples, then gone on to create paint with the soils and use soil images as inspiration for her work.
+After doing research using microscopes at the ASCUS laboratory to study and photograph soil organisms from collected soil samples, Natalie then went on to create paint with the soils and use soil images as inspiration for her work.
 In this exhibition Natalie presents her art alongside other collaborative pieces made with the community, all exploring the role soil plays in our quest to rebalance the planet.

 Included in the exhibition are photographic portraits of local people who are taking on the role of the Keepers of the soils, a ceremonial cape made by Natalie and local people and worn on occasions to make significant soils more visible.